rancher/elemental-docs/versioned_docs/version-1.4/managedosversion-reference.md

 #### upgradeContainer

-This allows to overwrite the default `upgrade` container executing the upgrade job on a node.
+This allows to overwrite the default `upgrade` field of System Upgrade Controller plans (see [upgrade compontents](/upgrade-lifecycle.md#components)) based on this ManagedOSVersion.
-The keys directly translate to the [container](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#Container) specification.
+These keys are translated by the System Upgrade Controller to a Kubernetes [container](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#Container) specification.
+This is the container responsible of running an OS upgrade.